MircQ/ctgan-application/README.md

 In order to use the Swagger, simply connect to http://localhost:4201/apidocs.

-In case you are using the UI, at the end of the training of a model, you will be notified by a snackbar notification.
+In case you are using the UI, the start and the end of the training of a model will be notified by a snackbar notification.
 In order to reduce the waiting time, the number of epochs for which a model is trained has been reduced.

 In case you are using the Swagger, you can directly upload the files from the Swagger interface as well as download the results.

+*ctgan-backend* exposes three APIs:

+- */train*,  which trains a model using the given data
+- */generate*, which generate synthetic data using the previously trained model and download the generated data into a .csv file
+- */evaluate*, which generates an evaluation report given a column and downloads the report in .pdf format

 ## Known Issues and Limitations